-The Central Appeals and Review Committee shall review and analyze the grant or denial of request for information and shall advise the DAP President or the designated FDM whether to deny or approve a request for information.
+There shall be a Central Appeals and Review Committee (CARC) composed of at least three (3) members.
+The CARC shall review and analyze the grant or denial of request for information and shall advise the designated FDM whether to deny or approve a request for information.